Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Data set

 Parameters $\rho_s$, $r_s$, $\alpha$, $\beta$ and $\gamma$ are measured experimentally~\cite{Geringer-Sameth:2014yza} from available stellar-kinematic data, allowing to perform direct integration and obtain D-factos as shown in the Equation~\ref{eq:dfactor} for each dwarf galaxy independently.
 Also, following~\cite{Geringer-Sameth:2014yza}, we do not consider Willman~I in the present study as an object with non-equilibrium kinematics~\cite{Willman_2011}.

 Full list of analyzed dwarf spheroidal galaxies is given in the Table~\ref{tab:dsph}.
 Calculated D-factors are shown for the experiment which can observe the given dSph and already include multiplication by the solid angle, which corresponds to the pixel size chosen by either TA or Auger.
+We also employ a MW GC with a NFW DM profile as a separate source of Auger pixel angular size.